 Glucosamine and Chondroitin Sulfate effectiveness studies for rheumatoid arthritis sufferers have been fewer and farther between.
 In fact, only a handful of studies have been conducted on Glucosamine in relation to rheumatoid arthritis.
 While very few documented studies related to Chondroitin Sulfate and its effectiveness in treating RA have been conducted.

 For RA sufferers, Glucosamine has been found to have positive effects on pain treatment.
 When compared to NSAIDs for pain relief, Glucosamine has shown evidence to produce the same caliber of pain reduction in RA patients as NSAIDs.
 Specifically, Glucosamine presents general pain relief to sufferers of RA in addition to pain relief from pressure when it is applied to the joints.

-Studies on animals has shown that Chondroitin Sulfate inhibits enzymes from entering the synovial fluid, which is key to minimizing the destruction of cartilage in autoimmune disorders, such as rheumatoid arthritis.
-However, there are no documented clinical studies of this effect of Chrondroitin Sulfate in humans.
+Studies on animals have shown that Chondroitin Sulfate inhibits inflammatory enzymes from entering the synovial fluid, which is key to minimizing the destruction of cartilage in autoimmune disorders, such as rheumatoid arthritis.
+However, as yet, there are no documented clinical studies of this effect of Chondroitin Sulfate in humans.

 <h3>The Case Against These Supplements?</h3>

 Both osteoarthritis and rheumatoid arthritis are arthritic conditions, so the effects of Glucosamine and Chondroitin Sulfate in treating these conditions should be similar, right?
 Well, maybe. . .but maybe not.